Help! I Breached the Chargeback Thresholds! Now What?!

 There are two chargeback benchmarks: chargeback count and chargeback-to-transaction ratio.

-The card networks (Visa, Mastercard, etc.) have set thresholds for both of these benchmarks and monitor them on a month-by-month basis.
+The card brands (Visa, Mastercard, etc.) have set thresholds for both of these benchmarks and monitor them on a month-by-month basis.
 There are a few exceptions to the rule, but the chargeback thresholds for most merchants are:

 |Chargeback Count||Less than 100 each month||Less than 100 each month|